-Okay now coming to this particular palak paneer dish, additional tomatoes are added here and some other ingredients (onion, ginger, garlic, red chili powder. cumin powder, coriander powder, garam masala and kasuri methi) are used to make it super delicious.
+Okay now coming to this particular palak paneer dish, additional tomatoes are added here and some other ingredients (onion, ginger, garlic, red chilli powder. cumin powder, coriander powder, garam masala and kasuri methi) are used to make it super delicious.
 Lemon juice is added to get little extra sour taste and fresh cream is added to give extra shine and bring little lighter color.
-Butter helps to bring more shine and mouth watering flavor.
+Butter helps to bring more shine and mouthwatering flavor.

 Palak paneer recipe

 - Spinach / palak - 1.5 cups, chopped

 - Paneer/cottage cheese - 200 gm, cut into small pieces

 - Onion / pyaz - 1 large size, paste